 The faculty and staff at Dutchess regard student services as an integral part of the total college experience.
 A conscientious effort is made to know students as individuals and to serve them as such.
-The Department of Student Services includes the following offices: admissions, registrar, counseling and career services, accommodative services, financial aid, health services, and student activities.
+The Department of Student Services includes the following offices: The Academic, Career and Transfer (ACT) Center, Admissions, Registrar, Accommodative Services, Financial Aid, Counseling Services, Health Services, Student Activities, Residential Life and Athletics.
 They are coordinated and directed by the dean of Student Services and Enrollment Management.

 Orientation For New Students

-To acquaint new full-time and part-time students with its educational philosophy, programs, and standards, the College encourages them to participate in an orientation program prior to their first semester at Dutchess.
-Orientation each semester consists of a comprehensive program for full- and part-time students in the week prior to classes.
-A Club Fair is held early in the semester to encourage involvement in extracurricular activities.
+To acquaint new full-time and part-time students with its educational philosophy, and standards, the College requires them to participate in an orientation program prior to their first semester at Dutchess.
+Orientation each semester consists of a comprehensive program for full- and part-time students in the week prior to the start of classes.
+A club fair is held early in the semester to encourage involvement in extracurricular activities.

 The goals of orientation are:

-1. To acquaint new students with the College, its academic programs, facilities, resources, services, activities, policies, and organization.
+• To acquaint new students with the College, its academic programs, facilities, resources, services, activities, policies, and organizations.

 Transfer to Four-Year Colleges and Universities